web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 # Making a Testing Plan

 When contributing to a project as large and open-ended as WPT, it's easy to get lost in the details.
-Starting with an informal testing strategy helps you anticipate how much work will be involved, and it helps you stay focused once you begin.
+It can be helpful to start by making a rough list of tests you intend to write.
+That plan will let you anticipate how much work will be involved, and it will help you stay focused once you begin.

 Many people come to WPT with a general testing goal in mind: